Derek Chauvin: Officer’s aggressive behavior raises questions about excessive off-duty police work as trial approaches

 Hennepin County District Court Judge Peter A. Cahill, who is overseeing the case, blocked prosecutors from citing all but two past incidents in which Chauvin allegedly applied knee restraints or other uses of force.

-Long before Floyd’s death, Chauvin was among the various officers, many from the third precinct, on the radar of the Hennepin County Public Defender’s office, where attorneys frequently watch body camera videos related to the arrests of their clients.
+Long before Floyd’s death, Chauvin was among the various officers, many from the 3rd precinct, on the radar of the Hennepin County Public Defender’s office, where attorneys frequently watch body camera videos related to the arrests of their clients.
 Former chief public defender Mary Moriarty recalls reviewing several cases involving Chauvin, including one in which video showed him shoving a woman to the ground inside a Target store during an arrest, she said — a reaction that Moriarty believed was unnecessary.
 She said she had noted the behavior of several Minneapolis officers — Chauvin among them — but no one had intervened.

 The Minneapolis police department has refused comment on anything related to Chauvin’s case.